Support Us Button Widget

 Roundabouts will be implemented at the SR 33 interchange between Lakeland + Polk City.

-Closer to home, construction at I-4 and SR 33 in northeast Lakeland is set to begin in late 2024 with a price tag of $197 million.
+Closer to home, construction at I-4 and SR 33 in northeast Lakeland is now set to begin on Jan.
+6, 2025 with a price tag of $197 million.
 When complete, crews will convert the interchange’s current signalized intersections into roundabouts, add lanes to SR 33, and improve crossings for wildlife.
+Its estimated end date is now in late 2028 or 2029.

 What Lakelanders are saying